atreyasha/spp-explainability/docs/develop.md

 ### Research

-1. Data sets

-    1.  **TODO** search for popular NLU datasets which have existing RNN models as (almost) SOTAs

-    2.  **TODO** read more into these tasks and find one that has potential for interpretability -\> likely reduce task to binary case for easier processing (eg. entailment)

-2. Clean-code and documentation
+1. Clean-code and documentation

     1.  **TODO** start populating repository with hooks, data downloads, documentation and models

-    2.  **TODO** populate manuscript and repository with key research questions which can be answered
+    2.  populate manuscript and repository with key research questions which can be answered

-    3.  **TODO** add org-mode hook to remove startup visibility headers in org-mode to markdown conversion

-3. Interpretable neural architectures
+2. Interpretable neural architectures

     1.  **TODO** explore below frameworks (by preference) and find most feasible one